FantasticFiasco/aws-signature-version-4/test/README.md

 ## Unit tests

 Unit tests can be found in the `Unit` directory.
-These tests does not require any prerequisite and is included by the ReSharper test runner.
+These tests does not require any prerequisite and are included by the ReSharper test runner.